 While this is a fact, the interlinkage between women and nature is a poorly addressed subject in African literature.
-Kenyan, Wangari Mathai, an However. environmental icon and particularly recognised as an African ecofeminist in theory and practice, affirmed that women are the change agents in healing a destructed natural environment.
+However, Kenyan, Wangari Mathai, an environmental icon and particularly recognised as an African ecofeminist in theory and practice, affirmed that women are the change agents in healing a destructed natural environment.
 Wangari Maathai, the 2004 Nobel Peace Prize winner, founded the Green Belt Movement to plant trees throughout Kenya.
-She states that the Green Belt Movement as a grassroots non-governmental organisation (NGO) focuses on environmental conservation and development mainly through a nationwide grassroots tree-planting campaign as a core activity by mobilising women in many parts of Kenya5.
+She states that the Green Belt Movement as a grassroots nongovernmental organisation (NGO) focuses environmental conservation development mainly through a nationwide grassroots tree-planting campaign as a core activity by mobilising women in many parts of Kenya.
 Thus, as an ecofeminist, she showed the world women's concern for nature.